johnsosc/626finalproj/README.md

 ------------------------------------------------------------------------------------------------
 ## ETL Process

 In the original files, there were rows that fell outisde of April 2019 date range.
-These were removed.
-Additionally, my focus for this analysis was only on weekday data, anything outside of this date criteria, were also removed.
+Additionally, my focus for this analysis was only on weekday data, anything outside of these date criteria were removed.

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/weekdayfiltering.PNG)
 --------------------------------------------------